Tom Petty vs. The White Stripes

 This is a great find by Michael.
-The jam out riff in Tom Petty & The Heartbreakers‘ 1993 track “Mary Jane’s Last Dance” features a guitar riff very similar to the “chorus chanting” inĀ The White Stripes‘ 2002 “Fell In Love With A Girl”.
+The jam out riff in Tom Petty & The Heartbreakers‘ 1993 track “Mary Jane’s Last Dance” features a guitar riff very similar to the “chorus chanting” in The White Stripes‘ 2002 “Fell In Love With A Girl”.
 Check it out!

-Tom Petty & The Heartbreakers – “Mary Jane’s Last Dance” (1993)
+Tom Petty and The Heartbreakers - "Mary Jane's Last Dance" (1993)

 The White Stripes – “Fell In Love With A Girl” (2002)

-• Facebook
+Facebook Comments

 Maryjane sounds a lot more like Dani California or whatever its called by RHCP